openwdl/wdl/modules/SPEC.md

 The algorithm:

 1. Enumerate all files in the module directory, recursively.
-Exclude `module.sig` and `module-lock.json`.
+Exclude `module.sig`, `module-lock.json`, and any entry named `.git` (and, when it is a directory, everything beneath it).
 2. Compute each file's relative path from the module root using `/` as the path separator, regardless of the host operating system.
 Normalize each relative path to Unicode Normalization Form C (NFC) before any further use.
 If two distinct entries normalize to the same NFC form, the module is invalid.
 3. Sort the file list lexicographically by relative path, comparing UTF-8 byte values of the NFC-normalized paths.
 4. Initialize a SHA-256 hasher.